mgldt/python/README.md

 # python
-Collection of various projects on Python
+Collection of various projects in Python